 Rhubarb is an easy to grow perennial that deserves a spot in your temperate garden.
 Do you have a patch of this tart perennial vegetable on your homestead?
+Plant it now and enjoy the harvest for decades.

 All children are told never to eat the rhubarb leaves because they are poisonous.
 Rhubarb leaves contain poisonous substances, including oxalic acid, which is a nephrotoxic and corrosive acid that is present in many plants.
 Russian settlers in my area added rhubarb leaves to their spring borscht, by first cooking the leaves in boiling water and discarding the water, before adding the leaves to the borscht pot.
-This removes much of the oxalic acid and renders the leaves safe for eating.
+This removes much of the oxalic acid and renders the leaves safe for eating, in small amounts.
 But even then I don’t recommend consuming rhubarb leaves.

 During World War I, the leaves of rhubarb were mistakenly recommended as a food source in Britain and many people were poisoned after ingesting the leaves, so we don’t recommend you eat them at all.
 You can safely compost them or try one of these other creative methods for using rhubarb leaves from Learning and Yearning.